-When oral hygiene isn’t properly practised (perhaps if you got a little bit lazy during lockdown), the likelihood of gum disease increases rapidly.
+When oral hygiene isn’t properly practiced (perhaps if you got a little bit lazy during lockdown), the likelihood of gum disease increases rapidly.
 If you notice redness, swelling or bleeding around your gums, you should book an appointment with your dentist.
-A Neutral Bay dental surgery may be able to stop gum diseases in its tracks with an effective hygiene treatment.
+A Neutral Bay dental surgery may be able to stop gum diseases in their tracks with an effective hygiene treatment.

 4. Teeth staining and discolouration